wardle/go-terminology/README.md

 {"result":{"s":"TACI - Total anterior cerebral circulation infarction"}}
 [...etc...]
 ```
-We won't only get "stroke", but also "cerebral infarction", "thalamic infarction" and others.
-A practical and quick way of case-finding legacy text archives.
+We won't only get "stroke", but also "cerebral infarction", "thalamic infarction" and others and use those terms to search our legacy text archives.

 *Mark*